 Doctor of Nursing Practice

 To qualify for DNP programs, applicants must hold an MSN from an accredited institution.
-Some nurse midwifery programs allow students to complete their MSN and DNP in a bridge program, allowing students to receive both a master's and a doctorate in as little as three years.
-Practitioners who earn a DNP establish a competitive advantage in the field as subject-matter experts.
+Some nurse midwifery programs allow students to complete their MSN and DNP in a bridge program where students can receive both a master's and a doctorate in three years.
+Practitioners who earn a DNP establish a competitive advantage as subject-matter experts.

 - Admission Requirements: 3.0 GPA at minimum; an unencumbered RN license; GRE scores; clinical experience with target population

-- Program Curriculum: Objectives include independently maintaining and restoring women's health.
-Courses may include the science of healthcare delivery and multiple clinical experiences.
+- Program Curriculum: Goals include independently maintaining and restoring women's health.
+Courses may include the science of healthcare delivery and clinical experiences.